Associate of Science in Physical Therapist Assistant

 You need to successfully complete high school (or college equivalent) algebra I, biology, English and physics coursework before admission.
 Students are encouraged to take LAS courses at Mercy College to meet any unmet program requirements above.

 You will experience direct patient contact during your clinical experience at Mercy Medical Center and its affiliates.
-You will also work at many other leading health care providers in central Iowa to gain hands-on learning throughout your course of study.
+You will also receive clinical education at many other leading health care providers in central Iowa to gain hands-on learning throughout your course of study.

-Our PTA team includes a full-time program chair and an instructor as well as many medical professionals in the clinical setting.
+Our PTA team includes a full-time program chair and an instructor as well as many licensed physical therapists and licensed physical therapist assistants.
 As a student, you will receive an exceptional level of personalized instruction.

 Outcomes are reported using a three-year average from 2010-2012.